seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Whose house?

 **Servant**
-My master’s.
+My master's.

 **ROMEO**
-Indeed, I should have ask’d you that before.
+Indeed, I should have ask'd you that before.

 **Servant**
-Now I’ll tell you without asking: my master is the
+Now I'll tell you without asking: my master is the
 great rich Capulet; and if you be not of the house
 of Montagues, I pray, come and crush a cup of wine.
 Rest you merry!